guettli/programming-guidelines/README.md

 configuration influences the behaviour, then I think traditional configuration or configuration stored in a database makes more sense.

+For connection-URL and passwords the data type is easy: It is a string.

+But you configuration needs booleans or other data types, then environment variables are not well suited.

 ### Zen of Python